-What’s in a Number?
-Tokenization
+What’s in a number?
+Tokenisation

-Recently, Visa Europe launched its Private BIN (Bank Identification Numbers) range for organizations that want to create internal identifiers.
+Recently, Visa Europe launched its Private BIN (Bank Identification Numbers) range for organisations that want to create internal identifiers.
 These have the same format as Visa Primary Account Numbers (PANs) but will never be used in the ‘real world’.
 There are three main reasons to do this:

 - For test purposes – to test a payment system for instance